whuwuteng/benchmark_ISPRS2021/README.md

 | :----------------------------------------------------------: | :----------------------------------------------------------: | :----------------------------------------------------------: |
 |                         *left image*                         |                        *right image*                         |                      *disparity image*                       |

 In order to know the origin data, the file name is named from the origin image, "pair1_pair2_index.png".
-The index is start from 0.

 ### Data download